-- (a) the Supplier is responsible for the Buyer's reasonable costs of procuring replacement deliverables for the rest of the term of the Contract; - (b) the Buyer's payment obligations under the terminated Contract stop immediately; - (c) accumulated rights of the Parties are not affected; - (d) the Supplier must promptly delete or return the Government Data except where required to retain copies by law; - (e) the Supplier must promptly return any of the Buyer's property provided under the Contract: - (f) the Supplier must, at no cost to the Buyer, give all reasonable assistance to the Buyer and any incoming supplier and co-operate fully in the handover and re-procurement; - (g) the following clauses survive the termination of the Contract: [3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35] and any clauses which are expressly or by implication intended to continue.
+- (a) the Supplier is responsible for the Buyer's reasonable costs of procuring replacement deliverables for the rest of the term of the Contract; - (b) the Buyer's payment obligations under the terminated Contract stop immediately; - (c) accumulated rights of the Parties are not affected; - (d) the Supplier must promptly delete or return the Government Data except where required to retain copies by law; - (e) the Supplier must promptly return any of the Buyer's property provided under the Contract; - (f) the Supplier must, at no cost to the Buyer, give all reasonable assistance to the Buyer and any incoming supplier and co-operate fully in the handover and re-procurement; - (g) the following clauses survive the termination of the Contract: [3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35] and any clauses which are expressly or by implication intended to continue. - (h) Where the Buyer Terminates the Contract under Clause 11.3, the Buyer shall pay to the Supplier all costs incurred in the performance of the Services prior to the date of termination and all non-cancellable expenses, which would include, but not be exclusive to consumables, reagents, travel and hotel expenses already paid for by the Supplier

-11.6 When the Supplier can end the Contract
+6. When the Supplier can end the Contract

 - (a) The Supplier can issue a reminder notice if the Buyer does not pay an undisputed invoice on time.
-The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - (b) If a Supplier terminates the Contract under clause 11.6(a): - (i) the Buyer must promptly pay all outstanding charges incurred to the Supplier; - (ii) the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed

-- schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated: - (iii) clauses 11.5(d) to 11.5(g) apply.
+The Supplier can terminate the Contract if the Buyer fails to pay an undisputed invoiced sum due and worth over 10% of the total Contract value or £1,000, whichever is the lower, within 30 days of the date of the reminder notice. - (b) If a Supplier terminates the Contract under clause 11,6(a): the Buyer must promptly pay all outstanding charges incurred to the Supplier; - (ii) the Buyer must pay the Supplier reasonable committed and unavoidable losses as long as the Supplier provides a fully itemised and costed schedule with evidence the maximum value of this payment is limited to the total sum payable to the Supplier if the Contract had not been terminated: - (iii) clauses 11.5(d) to 11.5(g) apply.

-11.7 Partially ending and suspending the Contract
+7. Partially ending and suspending the Contract

 - (a) Where the Buyer has the right to terminate the Contract it can terminate or suspend (for any period), all or part of it.
-If the Buyer suspends the Contract it can provide the Deliverables itself or buy them from a third party. - (b) The Buyer can only partially terminate or suspend the Contract if the remaining parts of it can still be used to effectively deliver the intended purpose. - (c) The Parties must agree (in accordance with clause 24) any necessary variation required by clause 11.7, but the Supplier may not either: - (i) reject the variation; - (ii) increase the Charges, except where the right to partial termination is under clause 11.3. - (d) The Buyer can still use other rights available, or subsequently available to it if it acts on its rights under clause 11.7.
+If the Buyer suspends the Contract it can provide the Deliverables itself or buy them from a third party. - (b) The Buyer can only partially terminate or suspend the Contract if the remaining parts of it can still be used to effectively deliver the intended purpose. - (c) The Parties must agree (in accordance with clause 24) any necessary variation required by clause 11.7, but the Supplier may not either: - (i) reject the variation; - (ii) increase the Charges, except where the right to partial termination is under clause 11.3.

+(d) The Buyer can still use other rights available, or subsequently available to it if it acts on its rights under clause 11.7.